Love N' Dancing: Box office

-The film didn't perform well at Box Office due to its widest release in very few theaters earning $47,812 in domestic theaters and $26,036 from foreign theaters.
+The film didn't perform well at the box office due to its widest release in very few theaters, earning $47,812 in domestic theaters and $26,036 from foreign theaters.
 The film grossed $73,848 worldwide.

 Critical reception

-The film received mostly negative reviews from the critics.
-On review aggregator Rotten Tomatoes, the film holds an approval rating of 17% based on twelve reviews, with an average rating of 3.28/10.
-On Metacritic, the film has a weighted average score of 43 out of 100, based on four critics, indicating "mixed or average reviews".
+Love N' Dancing received mostly negative reviews from the critics.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 17% based on twelve reviews, with an average rating of 3.3/10.
+On Metacritic, the film has a weighted average score of 43 out of 100, based on four critics, indicating "mixed or average" reviews.